axibase/atsd/api/data/series/smooth.md

 ## Overview

-Smoothing leaves out noise from original time series.
-This transformation averages values of the  input series grouped into window sliding along series.
+Smoothing leaves out noise from time series.
+This transformation averages values of the series grouped into a rolling window.

 ### Basic Example